mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class03.md

 ### Mempool
 The mempool is a pool of unconfirmed but validated transactions waiting to be included in a block.
 Miners select transactions from the mempool to include in the new block they are trying to mine.

+## Alternative Consensus Protocols

+Blockchain technology has evolved to include a variety of consensus protocols beyond Proof-of-Work (PoW).
+These alternative protocols often involve the randomized or delegated selection of nodes to validate the next block, with additional mechanisms to confirm the validators' work.

+### Randomized Selection Protocols

+Randomized selection may be based on several factors:

+- **Proof-of-Stake (PoS):** In PoS, the next block validator is chosen based on their stake in the native currency of the blockchain.
+The more currency a node holds, the higher the chance it has to be selected as the next block validator.

+- **Proof-of-Activity (PoA):** PoA is a hybrid of PoW and PoS.
+It combines mining (as in PoW) with a randomized selection process (as in PoS) to select the next block validator.

+- **Proof-of-Burn (PoB):** In PoB, nodes "burn" or permanently remove coins from circulation to get a chance to validate the next block.
+The idea is that by burning coins, nodes demonstrate their long-term commitment to the network.

+- **Proof-of-Capacity (PoC):** PoC is based on the amount of storage space a node has.
+The more storage space a node can offer to the network, the higher the chance it has to be selected as the next block validator.

+### Delegated Selection Protocols

+Delegated selection may be based on a tiered system of nodes.
+In these systems, certain nodes have more authority or responsibility than others.

+- **DASH:** DASH uses a hybrid consensus protocol that combines PoW with a tiered system of "masternodes."
+Masternodes are powerful nodes that perform special functions in the network and are rewarded for their work.

+- **NEO:** NEO uses a delegated protocol of "professional nodes."
+These nodes are trusted entities in the network that have been delegated the responsibility of validating blocks.

+Despite these alternatives, many major permissionless blockchain applications still use PoW due to its proven security and decentralization properties.